-COURSE NUMBER AND TITLE SEM.
+CEL ( COURSE NUMBER AND TITLE SEM.
 HRS.

-Civilization, Culture, Classical Tradition CLAS 105 Classical Mythology CLAS 120 Introduction to Classical Archaeology CLAS 209 Greek History CLAS 210 12

-Roman History

-Language, Translation, Rhetoric, Textual Analysis, and Etymology (both may be repeated with a different topic) LATN 305 Topics in Latin Prose LATN 306 Topics in Latin Poetry 12

-One of the following: CLAS 330, 350, 356, 360, 370; LATN 305, 306, 471; RELST 303; PHIL 332 4

-CLAS 450 Senior Seminar in Classics 4
+Civilization, Culture, Classical Tradition CLAS 105 Classical Mythology CLAS 120 Introduction to Classical 12 Archaeology CLAS 209 Greek History CLAS 210 Roman History Language, Translation, Rhetoric, Textual Analysis, and Etymology (both may be repeated with a different topic) 12 LATN 305 Topics in Latin Prose LATN 306 Topics in Latin Poetry Synthesis and Specialization ‡ One of the following: CLAS 330, 350, 356, 360, 370; LATN 305, 306, 471; RELST 303; PHIL 332 4 CLAS 450 Senior Seminar in Classics 4 TOTAL CREDIT HOURS 32

-TOTAL 32

-- CLAS 263 and/or 264 World Literature I and II, ARTH 231 Ancient & Medieval Art History, RELST 217 The Old Testament, RELST 218 The New Testament World, and other appropriate courses may also be counted toward this category for the Classical Studies Major, with the permission of the Department Chair. - ‡ Other appropriate 300/400-level courses in related areas such as Art History may also be counted toward these four credits, subject to the approval of the Classics Department Chair.
+^{}When the student's program of study dictates, other appropriate courses dealing with the ancient world may be substituted to count toward this category, with the permission of the Department Chair.

+‡Other appropriate 300/400-level courses in related areas such as Art History may also be counted toward these four credits, subject to the approval of the Classics Department Chair.